What is an NPI number?

 Who Needs NPI?

-These are the specific health care professions that need an NPI number-nurses, physicians, physician assistants, physical therapists, psychiatrists, counselors, dentists, chiropractors, pediatricians, social workers and so forth.
+These are the specific health care professions that need an NPI number-nurses, physicians, physician assistants, physical therapists, psychiatrists, counselors, dentists, chiropractors, pediatricians, social workers, and so forth.
 These professions can be under an organization or they can be a private, individual service.
-As for organizations, hospitals, nursing homes, treatment residences, rehabilitation centers, internal medicine centers, pharmacies and medical laboratories also need an NPI number.
-All HIPAA business and services require the NPI.
+As for organizations, hospitals, nursing homes, treatment residences, rehabilitation centers, internal medicine centers, pharmacies, and medical laboratories also need an NPI number.
+All HIPAA businesses and services require the NPI.

 What Else is It Used For?